Computer Security Northwest

 - Set your devices to “auto-update” if possible.

-2) Install a Password Manager program, which will store all your passwords for you.
+2) Install a Password Manager program, which will store and encrypt all your passwords for you.

 - Passwords for all important accounts (email, financial, shopping [e.g. Amazon], social media, etc.) must be long/strong and must be unique (either 16+ random characters or 20+ passphrase/words).